Skip to main content

 Keyword-matched variant selection

 When keyword features target variant-scoped attributes — such as options, variant metafields, or variant fields like SKU — the system automatically identifies the variant with the highest keyword relevance for each product.
 The first_or_matched_variant field in the API response reflects this best-matching variant rather than defaulting to the first variant by position.
 This is useful when your searchable attributes include variant-level data.
-For example, if you have a keyword weight on options.size and a customer searches for “large,” each product’s response will include the “Large” variant as the matched variant, showing the correct price and availability for that size.
+For example, if you have a keyword weight on options.size and a customer searches for “large,” each product’s response includes the “Large” variant as the matched variant.
+This shows the correct price and availability for that size.
 To prevent false matches, variant selection requires keyword scores to exceed a minimum relevance threshold.
 Superficial text similarities — such as a query like “Jake” producing a trivial match against the option value “Lukas” — are ignored.
 Only variants with meaningful keyword relevance are selected, so the matched variant genuinely reflects the search intent.
 If no variant meets the threshold, the system falls back to the next step in the priority chain below.
 Variant selection priority: When determining which variant to return, the system evaluates the following in order:

 1. Explicit variant filters — If the request includes option or variant filters, the filtered variant is used.